FACULTY OF ARTS AND SCIENCES

 The course covers the analysis of strategic behaviors in everyday life.
 Most of the times, people and firms are in competition and have to behave strategically to maintain their best interests.
 Behaving strategically means that an agent must accept other’s existence and consider their decisions as well when deciding.
 Our best interest may harm others whom we are living with.
 The merit is to find a (the) best solution maximizing the utility under given conditions.

-IE 334 Quality Assurance and Reliability
+IE 334 Statistical Quality Control

 IE 338 Stochastic Models in Manufacturing Systems